Orangeburg, South Carolina

-Orangeburg, also known as The Garden City, is the principal city in and the county seat of Orangeburg County, South Carolina, United States.
-The population of the city was 13,964 according to the 2010 United States Census and declined to 12,704 in the 2020 census.
+Orangeburg, also known as The Burg, is the principal city in and the county seat of Orangeburg County, South Carolina, United States.
+The population of the city was 13,964 according to the 2020 census.
 The city is located 37 miles southeast of Columbia, on the north fork of the Edisto River.

 Two historically black institutions of higher education are located in Orangeburg: Claflin University (a liberal arts college) and South Carolina State University (a public university).

 History

 18th century

 European settlement in this area started in 1704 when George Sterling set up a post here for fur trade with Native Americans.
 To encourage settlement, the General Assembly of the Province of South Carolina in 1730 organized the area as a township, naming it Orangeburg for William IV, Prince of Orange, the son-in-law of King George II of Great Britain.
 In 1735, a colony of 200 Swiss, German and Dutch immigrants formed a community near the banks of the North Edisto River.
 The site was attractive because of the fertile soil and the abundance of wildlife.
 The river provided the all-important transportation waterway to the port of Charleston on the Atlantic coast for the area's agriculture and lumber products, and for shipping goods upriver.
 The town soon became a well-established and successful colony, composed chiefly of small yeomen farmers.

 Orangeburg's first church was established by a German Lutheran congregation.
 It later identified as an Anglican Church, which was the established church and exempt from colonial taxation.
 The church building was erected prior to 1763 in the center of the village; it was destroyed by fighting during the Revolutionary War.
 A new church was built; during the Civil War, it was used as a smallpox hospital by General William Tecumseh Sherman on his march through with Union forces.